sodascience/metasyn/docs/source/index.rst

 MetaSynth is a package for generating statistical metadata from Pandas dataframes and creating synthetic data from this metadata.

 It can be used when private datasets cannot be shared directly.
 By creating a synthetic dataset, the data is safeguarded against the risk of disclosure.
 On the scale of disclosure/utilitly as defined by the `Office for National Statistics <https://www.ons.gov.uk/methodology/methodologicalpublications/generalmethodology/onsworkingpaperseries/onsmethodologyworkingpaperseriesnumber16syntheticdatapilot>`_, MetaSynth resides in the *Synthetic-augmented plausible* category.
 This means that individual columns should bear statistical/univariate resemblence to the original dataset, but the relationships between the columns in the dataset is lost.

 To create a metadata file for your dataset, you need to create a Pandas dataframe.
-The documentation for which is still to be created.
+For a simple example see the :doc:`quick_start`.

 .. toctree::